Trading EUR/GBP: How to Trade the Euro/British Pound

 How do I trade EUR/GBP?

 To trade EURGBP you need a regulated Forex broker that provides a simple to use, free trading platform with an account that also provides low fees to trade currencies.
-Admirals is a regulated Forex broker that provides a range of platforms, low fees and a range of trading indicators, trading ideas, education and research materials.
+Admiral Markets is a regulated Forex broker that provides a range of platforms, low fees and a range of trading indicators, trading ideas, education and research materials.

 What affects the EUR/GBP?